Skip to main content

 The policy adapter propagates tool_name, tool_type, and tool_input.* keys into the policy evaluation context, enabling tool-aware rules.

-The Python LangGraph adapter provides convenience methods for per-tool governance:
+All four SDKs provide a LangGraph adapter with convenience methods for per-tool governance.

 from axonflow import AxonFlow